VaishooR/dsa-sessions/README.md

 27. Program to check prime number.
 28. Program to print prime numbers in a range.
 (Sieve of Eratosthenes)
 29. Program to count prime numbers.
+30. Program to find closest prime numbers in range.
+(LC-2523)